-- Adoption means that a child will legally become the child of another set of parents. - The most common form of adoption is 'open adoption,' where both sets of parents agree that the birth parents can keep in contact with the child. - Oranga Tamariki have adoption social workers who you can meet with and discuss the process of adoption. - Birth mothers must consent to adoption, in writing.
+- Adoption means that a child will legally become the child of another set of parents. - The most common form of adoption is 'open adoption,' where both sets of parents agree that the birth parents can keep in contact with the child. - Oranga Tamariki have adoption social workers who you can meet with and discuss the process of adoption. - Phone: 0508 326 459 to talk to an abortion social worker - Birth mothers must consent to adoption, in writing.
 Until you sign the consent papers, you can change your mind at any time.
-The birth father's consent is only required if: - He was married to you or in a civil union with you any time from when you got pregnant until when the baby was born

-- He lives with you as a defacto partner any time from when you got pregnant until when the baby was born - He has been appointed a guardian of the baby by the court - The court thinks his consent should be required - The Family Court can make parenting orders for dayto-day care instead of an adoption order.
+The birth father's consent is only required if: - He was married to you or in a civil union with you any time from when you got pregnant until when the baby was born - He lives with you as a defacto partner any time from when you got pregnant until when the baby was born - He has been appointed a guardian of the baby by the court - The court thinks his consent should be required - The Family Court can make parenting orders for dayto-day care instead of an adoption order.
 See The REP: Whānau for more on day-to-day care and contact orders.